Keio University

 From Exotic to Re-creation

-Padua, Italy, is known for Giotto's "Scrovegni Chapel" frescoes (1305), which marked the dawn of early modern and modern painting, but in the study of garden history, no one fails to visit the city's "Botanical Garden (Orto Botanico)."
-Established in 1545 as an affiliate of the University of Padua, it became the world's first and oldest botanical garden and subsequently served as a model for all universities and research institutions across Europe.
+Padua, Italy, is known for Giotto's Scrovegni Chapel frescoes (1305), which marked the dawn of early modern and modern painting, but no researcher of garden history fails to visit the city's Botanical Garden (Orto Botanico).
+Established in 1545 as an annex to the University of Padua, it became the model for all European universities and research institutions as the world's first and oldest botanical garden.
 Padua is a city adjacent to Venice.
-This trading port on the Adriatic Sea was proficient in the navigation of exotic alien worlds—the "other countries and other people."
+This Adriatic trading port was proficient in the "navigation" to exotic other worlds, to "other countries and others."

 From its inception, the Padua Botanical Garden aimed for the collection and practical use of medicinal herbs not found in its own country and the establishment of systematic botany.
-Since greenhouses and cultivation gardens were also essential, it implemented the display and opening of formal flowerbeds and other features for public recognition and acceptance.
+Since greenhouses and cultivation gardens were also indispensable, it implemented the display and opening of formal flowerbeds and other features for public recognition and acceptance.

 This polarity was inherited by palace gardens and urban spaces from the early modern period onward as the "pleasure garden (Lustgarten)" and the "utility garden (Nutzgarten)."
 In a single palace, a configuration might be adopted with a pleasure garden on the south side and a utility garden on the north side.
-The former signifies a place of "reception and appreciation," ranging from the viewing of flowerbeds and fountains to music and theater shows, dancing, parties, and recreational mazes, whereas the latter refers to "production and cultivation," such as vegetable gardens, cooking, medicinal herb cultivation, and natural history practices.
+The former signifies a place of "reception and appreciation," from the viewing of flowerbeds and fountains to music and theater shows, dancing, parties, and play-like mazes, whereas the latter refers to "production and cultivation," such as vegetable gardens, cooking, medicinal herb cultivation, and natural history practices.

-This brings to mind Bernard Tschumi's "Parc de la Villette" (1989) in modern Paris, which provocatively constructed a recreation garden.
-Indeed, the passage-like deconstruction—which denies the Vitruvian fundamentalism that is the norm of architecture, sets grids and other unique boundaries on a vast garden site, and features a clash of halls, museums, and shopping malls—forces a shift in consciousness upon the citizens strolling through the park: what is a garden?
-Because it is a park that demands an activity from Parisians that transcends the boundaries of appreciation and reception, there was criticism, but this stance is justified.
+This brings to mind the Parc de la Villette (1989) in modern Paris, designed by B. Tschumi, which provocatively constructed a recreation garden.
+Indeed, the passage-like deconstruction, which denies the Vitruvian fundamentalism that is the norm of architecture, sets grids and other unique boundaries on a vast garden site, and features a clash of halls, museums, and shopping malls, forces a shift in consciousness upon the citizens strolling through the park—asking what a garden is.
+Because it is a park that demands an agency from Parisians that transcends the boundaries of appreciation and reception, there was criticism, but this stance is justified.

-The Garden as a Gesamtkunstwerk
+Gardens as a Gesamtkunstwerk

-However, when strolling through La Villette and paying attention to the setting of boundaries centered on the canals within the garden and the connection between urban living facilities and the botanical garden, one is reminded of the tradition of boundary-setting in traditional European botanical gardens and gardens.
-For example, let us take the "Château de Chantilly" in France.
+However, when strolling through La Villette and paying attention to the setting of boundaries centered on the canals within the garden and the connection between urban living facilities and the botanical garden, one is reminded of the tradition of boundary setting in traditional European botanical gardens and gardens.
+For example, let us take the Château de Chantilly in France.
 Louis Joseph, Prince of Condé, commissioned the architect Le Nôtre to create a section with a hamlet (Hameau) in the English-style garden (1774).
-In the setting of canals and streams in the creation of the Hameau, one can recognize a shift in consciousness that fuses the boundaries of the opposing living worlds of the court and the rural village.
+In the setting of canals and streams in the creation of the Hameau, one can recognize a shift in consciousness that fuses the boundaries of the opposing living worlds of the court and the countryside.

 The reason we emphasize the special concept of "polarity" is to capture the dynamics of the garden.
-A garden can be seen as a three-way kinetic permeation body created not only by the consciousness, will, and technique of the creator but also by the dynamism of the materials themselves—animals, plants, and the earth—and by the recipient who literally experiences the garden physically and re-creates it.
-To capture this dynamism even in a small way, one has no choice but to find dual structures that mutually posit opposites, such as stop/go or life/death—"polarity"—and to experience and describe the changes in state that occur there.
+A garden can be seen as a three-way kinetic permeation body created not only by the consciousness, will, and technique of the creator, but also by the dynamism of the materials themselves—animals, plants, and the earth—and by the recipient who literally experiences the garden physically and re-creates it.
+To capture this dynamism even in a small way, one has no choice but to find dual structures that mutually posit opposites, such as stillness/motion or life/death—"polarity"—and to experience and describe the changes in state that occur there.

 Goethe, from the morphology of animals and plants and the phenomenology of color perception, named these changes in state "metamorphosis."
 A work of art is a world that embodies metamorphosis, just as a block of marble is transformed into a statue of a goddess, but there is no other art that unfolds this transformation as much as a garden work.